JVasquez5/Mod_4_Final_Project/README.md

 To address the class imbalance we decided to redistribute the Normal versus Pneumonia images within the train, test, and validation sets.
 After said distribution the test folder contained (158 Normal & 427 Pneumonia Images), train folder contained (1266 Normal & 3418 Pneumonia Images), and the validation folder contained (159 Normal and 428 Pneumonia Images).

 Thus, we felt this would reflect positively in our analysis going forward.
+However, to be clear our models did not include the redistributed images as the results were not on par with previous iterations.
+Thus, the following models used image augmentation to address the class imbalance.

 <p align='center'>
 <img src='images/Post_Bar_Graph.png'>